Innovative programs help you prepare for many careers and graduate school.

 Medium- and large-size corporations frequently recruit persons with degrees in economics for their management training programs.
 This results from the belief that the study of economics provides an individual with a broad background and analytical ability that are important prerequisites for advancement into top management.
 While economists are also recruited in the private sector to engage specifically in economic research and economic analysis, such positions frequently require an advanced degree.

 Local, state, and federal governments currently offer a wide variety of challenging positions for economists and in such allied professions as urban planning and environmental analysis.
+Ship's economics faculty have the experience and share their knowledge to enable students to succeed in government positions.
 Recent federal concerns, such as those revealed in the National Environmental Planning Act and the Occupational Health and Safety Act, have intensified the demand in all levels of government for economists.

-Students are also encouraged to participate in campus clubs and activities such as Economics Club, Omicron Delta Epsilon (national honor society in economics), Fed Challenge (annual intercollegiate student competition sponsored by the Federal Reserve), or become a University Learning Center tutor.
+Students are also encouraged to participate in campus clubs and activities such as Economics Club, Omicron Delta Epsilon (International Honor Society for Economics), Fed Challenge (annual intercollegiate student competition sponsored by the Federal Reserve), or become a University Learning Center tutor.